gagan-utreja/Demo/PITCHME.md

         }] }
 ---
 ###### GITPITCH
-- GitPitch is a service that turns PITCHME.md markdown into online and offline, interactive slideshows.
+- GitPitch is a service that turns PITCHME.md markdown into interactive slideshows.
 - Each slideshow presentation is made instantly available online just as soon as you git-commit and push PITCHME.md on any branch within a public GitHub, GitLab or Bitbucket repo.
 ---
 ###### How does GitPitch work?